KK Split: The road to the European Cup victories

-In most places, one can find that the European champions in 1991, were called POP 84, but that was just the name of the sponsor under which the talented players of KK Split were playing that season.
-Despite being without Dino Rađa and Duško Ivanović, the team from Split was led by a great Toni Kukoč, and a genius-like Zoran Savić, to their third consecutive title.
+In most places, one can find that the European champions in 1991, were called POP 84, but that was just the name of the sponsor under which the players of KK Split were playing that season.
+Despite being without Dino Rađa and Duško Ivanović, the team from Split was led by Toni Kukoč, and Zoran Savić, to their third consecutive title.
 Since the time when Rīgas ASK of the USSR League, won three straight European titles, in 1958, 1959, and 1960, no other team had won three in a row.
-And in the Final Four era, only two other teams besides Jugoplastika have been able to win even two consecutively (Maccabi Tel Aviv in 2004 and 2005, and Olympiacos in 2012, and 2013).
+And in the Final Four era, only two other teams besides Jugoplastika have been able to win two consecutively (Maccabi Tel Aviv in 2004 and 2005, and Olympiacos in 2012, and 2013).

 In 1991, the competition provided some big surprises, leading up to the Final Four at Paris.
 English club Kingston Kings of the British Basketball League, eliminated CSKA Moscow, and what is more, with a double victory, 93–77 at home and 72–74 in Moscow.
 German club Bayer 04 Leverkusen of the Basketball Bundesliga, made its debut in the third round, but the other faces were well known to everyone: FC Barcelona Banca Catalana ended first in that phase (11–3), POP 84 was second (9–5), and the other two Final Four teams would be Scavolini Pesaro and Maccabi Tel Aviv, tied at 8–6.
 Once again, the first team of the previous round did not get the title.
 In a rematch of the previous year's final – an occurrence that has not been repeated since – the team from Split won 70–65, almost identical to the 1990 score (72–67).
 Thanks to a great performance by Savić, who scored 27 points, Jugoplastika had an historic three–peat.